 When shopping for potentiometer upgrades, you will find that you have a choice between 250k or 500k.
 Both will work in any Stratocaster, but to achieve the best possible sound, you should make your selection based upon your pickups.

 The potentiometers work to dampen high frequencies coming from the pups by creating a short across the signal.
 The lower the value on the pot, the lower the resistance.
 This allows more of the high frequencies to bleed off to ground.
-So, if you choose to stick with single coil pickups, your guitar will sound best with CTS 250k pots as they will tame the high frequency output.
+So, if you choose to stick with single-coil pickups, your guitar will sound best with CTS 250k pots, which tame the high-frequency output.

-If you have decided to install humbuckers, like the SD Hot Rails, it is advised to change to CTS 500K pots, as their increased resistance will prevent the bleed off of high frequencies, allowing more highs through, thus preventing them from sounding too muddy.
+If you’ve decided to install humbuckers, like the SD Hot Rails, it’s advised to change to CTS 500K pots, since their increased resistance will prevent the bleed-off of high frequencies, allowing more highs through, thus preventing them from sounding too muddy.
 As 500k pots aren’t very common on Strats, you will likely have to purchase 3 single potentiometers.

 While they form an essential part of the potentiometer, tone capacitors are able to be independently changed and upgraded using differently specced components.
 Tone caps perform the task of further impeding frequencies to alter the tonal properties of the guitar, and their resistance is measured in Microfarads.

 As a guitarist opens their pots up, they send more of the signal through the tone cap.
 The larger the tone cap, the more high frequencies are suppressed, resulting in an overall softer, warmer tone.
-If this is the sound profile you are looking for, 047uF caps are recommended.
-If you are looking to hang on to the traditional, bright, Strat tone, consider a set of lower value 0022uF caps.
+If this is the sound profile you’re after, 047uF caps are recommended.
+If you want to retain the traditional, bright Strat tone, consider a set of lower-value 0022uF caps.

 Unless you plan to change the resistance of your capacitors, this upgrade should be seen as a way to increase reliability and longevity.
-A brand name capacitor won’t provide any tone difference vs. stock, but choosing a quality one will provide a longer lifespan.
-Orange Drop are renowned for quality electronic components, and are worthy of your consideration.
+A brand-name capacitor won’t provide any tone difference vs. stock, but quality capacitors have a longer lifespan.
+Orange Drop are renowned for quality electronic components and are worthy of your consideration.

 The stock switchgear on Squier and MIM Stratocasters is notorious for extra “play”.
-Over time this play can turn into wobble, which will eventually result in crackling and popping when switching between pickups.
-These unwanted noises will almost certainly cut right through the mix during live performances, and this is something most players want to avoid at all costs.
+Over time, this play can turn into wobble, which will eventually result in crackling and popping when switching between pickups.
+These unwanted noises will almost certainly cut right through the mix during live performances, which most players want to avoid at all costs.
 This means it’s unlikely to be the first out-of-the-box upgrade you do on a Strat, but one that makes sense down the road.

 Standard Stratocaster selector switches have 5 positions:

 For greater versatility, selector switches can also be swapped out for ones with different pickup selection mapping.
-For example, you could install an Oak Grigsby 6 way switch, that includes all of the above settings, plus one additional that could be used to activate all 3 pups, or even to activate the neck and bridge together and get the Telecaster sound from your Strat.
+For example, you could install an Oak Grigsby 6-way switch, that includes all of the above settings.
+It also has an additional one that could be used to activate all 3 pups, or even activate the neck and bridge together, and get the Telecaster sound from your Strat.

-The stock single coil pickups on Mexican Sand Squier Strats are often very hot, and this results in excessive 60 cycle hum.
+The stock single-coil pickups on Mexican Sand Squier Strats are often very hot, and this results in excessive 60 cycle hum.
 To reduce this, you can create a Faraday cage within your guitar by shielding it.
-This involves removing all of the electronics, and coating the entire cavity with a layer of self adhesive copper tape.
-You should also do the same on the underside of the pickguard.
+This involves removing all of the electronics and coating the entire cavity with a layer of self-adhesive copper tape.
+You should do the same on the underside of the pickguard.

 Any gigging musician should give real consideration to upgrading their Stratocaster’s hardware, specifically the strap nuts and the output jack.
 Both components are particularly prone to failure, and these failures are significantly accelerated by enthusiastic on stage movement.

-Dropping your guitar on stage could be potentially disastrous, and would likely cause serious damage.
+Dropping your guitar on stage could be potentially disastrous and would likely cause serious damage.
 Most accidental guitar drops are caused by loose strap nuts, or simply because the strap slipped off while the player was moving.
 Fortunately, this is easily fixed with a simple set of strap locks.
-There is a wide variety on the market, including genuine Fender components, or examples from quality brands like Ernie Ball.
-Not only do they feature their respective locking mechanisms, but they also come with slightly longer and wider mounting screws, which increases their security.
+There are a wide variety on the market, including genuine Fender components or from quality brands like Ernie Ball.
+Not only do they feature their respective locking mechanisms, but they come with slightly longer and wider mounting screws, which increases their security.

 Output jacks tend to take a lot of punishment.
-When the cable is stretched to its limit it will start tugging at the jack, which will in turn begin to loosen the connectors on the output jack socket.
-Much like the selector switch and pots, when output jack connectors begin to become loose, they will produce crackles and pops whenever the guitar is moved.
+When the cable is stretched to its limit, it will start tugging at the jack, which will in turn loosen the connectors on the output jack socket.
+Much like the selector switch and pots, when output-jack connectors begin to become loose, they will produce crackles and pops whenever the guitar is moved.

-The Stratocaster has been one of the world’s most popular guitar models for decades, and for good reason.
+The Stratocaster has been one of the world’s most-popular guitar models for decades and for good reason.
 These truly are awesome and versatile guitars that transcend genre.
-Their modular nature means you can even take even the cheapest Squier, and with a few tactical upgrades, you will have a heck of a machine that will give you hours of joy, and sound much more expensive than its price tag suggests it should.
+Their modular nature means you can take even the cheapest Squier and, with a few tactical upgrades, have a heck of a machine that will give you hours of joy, and sound much more expensive than its price tag suggests.

 However, upgrading for the sake of upgrading can be a waste of time.
-Too many of us try to cure a little GAS by buying a few accessories for our guitar – if that’s you, just swap out the strings, spend the time learning a new song, or spend the money on a few guitar books!
+Too many of us try to cure a little GAS by buying extra accessories for our guitar.
+If that’s you, just swap out the strings, spend the time learning a new song, or spend the money on a few guitar books!